 The northern area was mainly made up of scattered farms and workers’ cottages around Upminster (Tyler’s) Common and Gaynes Common.

 Upminster Hall and its estate included Chapmans and Martins Farms and also the brickworks – known as the Potkilns – around Bird Lane.
 Other farms included Pages Farm, Ivy House Farm, Tylers Hall Farm and Great Tomkyns.
 Until 1881 there was a windmill on Gaynes Common (near Ivy House Farm).

 The main premises in southern area closer to the village were Great Gaynes, the adjacent Gaynes Villa, and the surviving Tadlows.
-Much of the population lived in the hamlet of Corbets Tey, the smaller hamlet of Hacton as well as other scattered farms and cottages.
-Larger houses include the former residences of Foxhall and Londons, the surviving Harwood Hall, Hacton House, Great Sunnings and Little Sunnings (Sullens) Farms.
+Much of the population lived in the hamlet of Corbets Tey, the smaller hamlet of Hacton (including Hacton House) as well as other scattered farms and cottages.
+Larger houses include the former residence London’s, the surviving Harwood Hall, Great Sunnings and Little Sunnings (Sullens) Farms.

 * * *

 This section will be further developed to include information about key buildings & places in Upminster, past and present, such as: